vk3txd/nko-antenna-brief/docs/NKO_behaviour_analysis.md

 **Summary:**
 The NKO deliberately utilises feedline radiation to create a hybrid polarisation antenna system.
 The extent of this, the relative strengths of the vertical and horizontal components, are unknown at this time.

 We consider this to be a plausible hypothesis, that the radiating vertical coax section and the horizonetal OCF arms form a radiating system as described.
-Our observations of signal strengths and other factors to be discussed lead us to believe that there is an interation.
+Our observations of signal strengths and other factors to be discussed lead us to believe that there is an interaction.
 However;
 - we do not have measurement of the NKO arms and coax shield currents
 - we do not have comparative measurement of the current in a conventional 'standard' OCF that uses a current balun
 - we do not have measurements of relative field strengths
-- we do know that NKO does in general have a better signal strength leading us to believe that the use of an UnUn and having the vertical coax radiate, as being the only difference in the antenna, are indeed contributing significantly (not not by how much)
+- we do know that NKO does in general have a better signal strength leading us to believe that the use of an UnUn and having the vertical coax radiate, as being the only difference in the antenna, are indeed contributing significantly (but not by how much)

 ---

 ## 2a.
 Signal Strength and Phase Relationships

-Field observations have reported variations in received signal strength when comparing the NKO to conventional OCF implementations.
+Field observations have reported variations in received signal strength (improvements) when comparing the NKO to conventional OCF implementations.
 These differences are consistent with changes in current distribution and radiation geometry resulting from the inclusion of the feedline as an active radiating element, rather than a purely passive transmission line.

 In the NKO configuration, the long arm, short arm, and feedline shield form a multi-conductor three element radiating system.
 Each conductor has a different electrical length and supports a different current distribution, leading to phase differences between their radiated fields.
 The resulting far-field radiation is therefore the vector sum of multiple contributions with differing amplitudes and phases.